Skip to main content

 Inviolet performs a test mint and confirms the credential is revocable.

-For each purpose, Settings → Purposes → pick → Credentials → Bind to Vault role.
+For each intention, Settings → Intentions → pick → Credentials → Bind to Vault role.
 Pick the matching Vault role.

 5. Verify